Photographs by Hannah Faith Lord, Noah Sahady, and Lukian Wiedie

 “So let’s start small: Open the conversation and talk to like-minded people.
 Ask questions, educate each other, buy less but better.
 No judgement or moral high ground – just a little nudge towards individual activism.”

-These issues – overconsumption, excess, and an outdated idea of impersonal homogenized luxury – that I have long been uncomfortable with in my previous life are what we’re aiming to address at DAMDAM today.
+Issues that I have long been uncomfortable with in my previous life – overconsumption, excess, and the passe idea of impersonal homogenized luxury – are what we’re aiming to address at DAMDAM today.
 Damdam is a word that means “emotion” in my native tongue.
 Everything is made in Japan where we live.
 We want to minimize our carbon footprint as much as we can and that means producing everything locally.
 We want to respect the ingredients that will be absorbed by our bodies so we only use plant-based ones.
 We downsized to a minimal skincare routine instead of the excessive 10-12 steps.
 We’re still trying to find the best alternative to bottling (our current ones are made from recycled plastic and are recyclable but we’re on the hunt for a more sustainable solution) in Japan.
 We don’t use synthetic ingredients or animal products, and we don’t test on animals.
 We work with local artisans in Japan or social enterprises in the greater Asian region for our tote bags and gifts.
 We put a lot of focus on our direct-to-consumer business so we can have a personal interaction with our community.
 We know we’re not perfect and we still have much more to do.

 So let’s start small: Let’s open the conversation and talk to like-minded people.
 Ask questions and educate each other.
 No judgement or moral high ground – just a gentle nudge towards individual activism.
 Independent brands with a purpose are rising like they haven’t before.
 When it comes to consuming goods, let’s start a tiny rebellion and put our money on the change we want to support.
 Buy less but better.
 Buy vintage, buy ethical, buy independent.
 Real luxury is when it has been touched by someone you know or even better, you love.